mcorah/AutonomousPerception-AssignmentTemplate/README.md

 interface do the rest.

 There are also various tools for building latex documents locally.
-You may consider use `latexmk` as a relatively easy solution.
+To get started quickly, tou may consider use `latexmk` as a relatively easy solution.
 On Ubuntu, you can install latexmk with the command:
 ```
 sudo apt install latexmk